 - Emergencies while hiking in a National Park;

-- Bear or cougar sightings or incidents within National Parks.
+- Reporting bear or cougar sightings or incidents within National Parks.

 All other questions about the GDT can be directed to the GDTA.